jkempf42/kube-volttron/cluster-config/README.md

      release o=kubernetes-xenial,a=kubernetes-xenial,n=kubernetes-xenial,l=kubernetes-xenial,c=main,b=amd64
      origin apt.kubernetes.io

+Skip forward to the next section.
 If not, then do the following:

 - Update the apt package index and install packages needed to use the Kubernetes apt repository: